schanram/ram-protractor-training/training-guide.md

 ## Introduction

  - About
   - This workshop is for us to learn to write automated tests for AngularJS web apps.
+Its about learning the protractor.
   - Protractor is an automation testing framework for AngularJS applications.
 It runs test against your application running in the   real browser from an end user prospective.
  - What is our aim
-  -  By the end of this workshop we should be comfertable and productive, with protractor for writing tests.
+  -  By the end of this workshop we should be comfertable and productive, with protractor for writing CLEAN tests.

 ## Requirements